 Traps in the Kobold Tunnels

-Watch the route the Kobold takes closely down the tunnel, as he’s not winding his way down the tunnel for his amusement.
-There are, in fact, quite a few traps down this tunnel that he’s avoiding, traps you’d be better off disarming.
+Watch the route the Kobold takes closely down the tunnel, as he's not winding his way down the tunnel for his amusement.
+There are, in fact, quite a few traps down this tunnel that he's avoiding, traps you'd be better off disarming.
 After all, why bother with such traps every time you want to go down this tunnel?
-Plus, they’re worth experience to disarm.
-You know the drill, save your game, spot the traps [Perception 15] and disarm them [Trickery 25], saving after every success.
-Note that the traps are roughly located near the foliage strewn about the passage - possibly an attempt at camouflage?
-Some are also located in the darkness behind the foreground, too, making visual navigation questionable, at best.
-Another excuse to disarm!
+Plus, they're worth experience to disarm.
+You know the drill, save your game, spot the traps [Perception 18] and disarm them [Trickery 18], saving after every success.

 Navigate the Hatch

-Clear the first six traps, after which the Kobold - if you had him as an escort - will leave you to navigate the rest of the tunnel on your own.
-Only two traps now await, one of which is covered in foliage as most of the others were, while another is obscured by the foreground.
-Disarm them and continue down the tunnel until you find another obstacle, a hatch on the floor, beyond which a Kobold Archer paces, cryptically talking to itself.
+Clear several traps, after which the Kobold - if you had him as an escort - will leave you to navigate the rest of the tunnel on your own.
+No more traps stand between you and the depths of the kobold caves although another hazard awaits.
+Continue down the tunnel until you find another obstacle, a hatch on the floor, beyond which a Kobold Archer paces, cryptically talking to itself.

 |Reward: For making it across the hatch safely|

 Make it across the hatch, earning an experience reward in the process.
 Once in the cavern beyond, turn north to confront an old, familiar foe - Giant Spiders.
 Eradicate the pests and push forward to the north, disarming some more traps [Perception 18] [Trickery 18] as you go.
 Also, be sure to search some scaffolding to the west the find a pile of rocks [Perception 6] hiding An Ancient Rostlandic Coin.